 Mother fulfills son’s wish to build Tarpon Springs shrine

-Today, Goldie Parr, the daughter of James and Maria Tsalickis and Steve’s sister, tends the shrine, keeping the flame of faith alive.
-Steve Tsalickis passed away in 2007 — many, many years later than the 24 hours the doctors gave him as a prognosis when he was only 11 years old.
+Today, Goldie Parr, the daughter of James and Maria Tsalickis and Steve’s sister, tends to the shrine, keeping the flame of faith alive.
+Steve Tsalickis passed away in 2007—many, many years later than the 24 hours the doctors gave him as a prognosis when he was only eleven years old.